Di Martino Guido

 |Phone||+39 049 8084175|

-Guido Di Martino is veterinary researcher in the Epidemiological surveillance, veterinary legislation and animal welfare unit – SCS4 Epidemiology at Istituto Zooprofilattico Sperimentale delle Venezie (IZSVe).
+Guido Di Martino is veterinary researcher in the Animal Welfare Unit – SCS4 Epidemiology at Istituto Zooprofilattico Sperimentale delle Venezie (IZSVe).

 Main activities are focused on designing and carrying out research projects on animal health and welfare in livestock, with particular reference to physiological and behavioural indicators of stress.
 Within the study area: tail biting in pigs, mortality during transportation in poultry and meat rabbits, quantification of antimicrobial usage in farm animals.

 He has been involved in 12 national research projects, whose results have been presented in several National and International congresses.
 Part of the activities have been carried out with the collaboration of the university of Padova and Milan.
 He is co-author of 77 publications including 33 peer reviewed journals, 43 national journals national and international conference proceedings, one book chapter.
 H-index on Scopus: 11.
 Activity as reviewer for several impact-factor journals.

 - Tarakdjian J., Capello K., Pasqualin D., Santini A., Cunial G., Scollo A., Mannelli A., Tomao P., Vonesch N., Di Martino G. (2020).
 Antimicrobial use on Italian pig farms and its relationship with husbandry practices.
 Animals 10, 417.